-- 41.2 Where any of the days referred to in subclause 41.1 falls on a Saturday or a Sunday the holiday will be observed on the next succeeding Monday and when Boxing Day falls on a Sunday or a Monday the holiday will be observed on the next succeeding Tuesday. - 41.3 Where: - (a) a day is proclaimed as a public holiday or as a public half-holiday under Section 7 of the Public and Bank Holidays Act 1972 (WA); and - (b) that proclamation does not apply throughout the State or to the metropolitan area of the State, that day will be a public holiday for the purposes of this Agreement within the district or locality specified in the proclamation.
+- 41.2 Where any of the days referred to in subclause 41.1 falls on a Saturday or a Sunday the holiday will be observed on the next succeeding Monday and when Boxing Day falls on a Sunday or a Monday the holiday will be observed on the next succeeding Tuesday. - 41.3 Where: - (a) a day is proclaimed as a public holiday or as a public half-holiday under Section 7 of the Public and Bank Holidays Act 1972 (WA); and that day will be a public holiday for the purposes of this Agreement within the district or locality specified in the proclamation.